-1. Dr. Sudhakar Rao Chairman
+2. Dr. Sudhakar Rao Member;

-3. Ms. Bhushani Kumar
+3. Ms. Bhushani Kumar Member; and

-4. Dr. B. S. Ajai Kumar
+4. Dr. B. S. AjaiKumar Member.

 (e) Strategy Committee

 The Committee was constituted by our Board of Directors at their Meeting held on May26 2016 with the scope of reviewing strategic initiatives; and for having an ooversightof the strategic direction of the Company.
-The members of the Committee are:

-1. Dr. B. S. Ajaikumar Chairman
+1. Dr. B. S. Ajaikumar Chairman;

-2. Mr. Gangadhara Ganapati
+2. Mr. Gangadhara Ganapati Member;

-3. Mr. Suresh Chandra Senapaty
+3. Mr. Suresh Chandra Senapaty Member;

-4. Mr. Shanker Annaswamy
+4. Mr. Shanker Annaswamy Member; and

-5. Dr. Amit Varma
+5. Dr. Amit Varma Member

 Details of terms of reference of the Committees attendance at meetings of theCommittees are provided in the Corporate Governance report.
 The Company Secretary acts asthe Secretary of all the Committees of the Board.